Mustard-Glazed Salmon with Zucchini Ribbons

 Cut chicken thigh into cubes.
 Mix marinade ingredients and add chicken.
 Leave to marinate for at least half an hour.
 Meanwhile, soak 16-20 short wooden bamboo skewers in warm water.

 Thread chicken cubes onto skewers.
 Heat a large non-stick frying pan or griddle pan and cook satays for a minute or two on all four sides, until cooked through and browned.
+Alternatively, cook the satays under a grill, on a barbecue or in an air fryer, turning once during cooking time.

 Meanwhile mix all ingredients for sauce.
 Serve satays with the sauce, steamed rice, sliced onion, cucumber and lemon wedges.